chutrunganh/OOP.20232.21/README.md

 </div>

 # Overeview 📝
 The global spread of COVID-19 has underscored the importance of understanding various types of viruses and their modes of transmission.
 This knowledge is fundamental in devising effective prevention strategies.
-Motivated by this need, our team has developed this JavaFX project.
+Motivated by this need, our team has developed this Java project.

 # Contributors 🤝